-In the PC retail release of UT (excluing the Bonus Packs), Go Down was only played in two maps: DM-Deck16][ and DM-Hyperblast.
-Both those maps and the song itself became classics for the remainder of the series, and for many good reasons.
+Go Down, the iconic track of two of the most iconic Unreal deathmatch maps ever: DM-Deck16][ and DM-HyperBlast.
+Both those maps and the song itself became classics for the remainder of the series, and for MANY good reasons.

-Foregone Destruction, as featured on the original Facing Worlds and its metallic continuation from the third Bonus Pack.
+Foregone Destruction, the iconic song of the most iconic Unreal CTF map ever, Facing Worlds.
 Like the Deck maps mentioned above, Facing Worlds is a Crowning Level Of Awesome and one of the hallmarks of its gameplay mode (Capture the Flag).
 Part of that is the level design.
 Part of it is the jawdropping milieu.
 And part of it is this music.